Using command line to interact with z/OS

 Getting help about commands and options

 To learn about a command and all options for the command, add --help after the command.
-For instance, by specifying zowe rse list --help, you can see all the different items that can be listed and a help response like this in the terminal:
+For example, by specifying zowe rse list --help, you can see all the different items that can be listed and a help response like this in the terminal:

 DESCRIPTION